KalebKE/ME7Tuner/README.md

 ### Chaning MAF sensors

 Changing to a MAF sensor with an increased range may be a better option than reusing your stock sensor in a larger diameter housing.
-Even if a transfer function is provided, you may find that the new sensor and housing in your specific configuration doesn't flow exactly as expected due to non-linearities in airflow and specific velocities or other irregularities.
+Even if a transfer function is provided, you may find that the new sensor and housing in your specific configuration doesn't flow exactly as expected due to non-linearities in airflow at specific (or all) air velocities or other unknown irregularities.

 ![alt text](http://kircherelectronics.com/wp-content/uploads/2020/10/Original-and-Corrected-Curve.png "Changing MAF Sensors")